duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/4_4_debug_reflash_mc.md

     duckiebot $ cd fw-device-hut

+Warning: read the next passages carefully.
+Do not just copy and paste every line of code!

-Copy the `avrdude.conf` file in the `/etc` folder of the robot.
-If you are running a Duckiebot with an NVIDIA Jetson Nano board run:
+Copy the `avrdude.conf` file in the `/etc` folder of the robot. **If** you are running a Duckiebot with an NVIDIA Jetson Nano board run:

     duckiebot $ sudo cp _avrdudeconfig_jetson_nano/avrdude.conf /etc/avrdude.conf

-else, if you have a Raspberry Pi based Duckiebot, use:
+**else**, if you have a Raspberry Pi based Duckiebot, use:

     duckiebot $ sudo cp _avrdudeconfig_raspberry_pi/avrdude.conf /etc/avrdude.conf

-Then test the `avrdude` and set the low-level configuration with:
+**Then**, test the `avrdude` and set the low-level configuration with:

     duckiebot $ make fuses